wozniakpl/asl-ml-camera/README.md

 python3 -m asl_ml_camera <args>
 ```

 With no args, help should be printed.
-You need to have `ffmpeg` installed.
+You need `git` to get the input for ML on the `--download` step.
+It downloads the movies from another repository, so this one wouldn't be that large.
+It's available [here](https://github.com/wozniakpl/asl-movies).
+Also, you need to have `ffmpeg` installed.
 It's used in the `--cut` step, when movie is split to frames.

-Then, download the [training data](https://drive.google.com/drive/folders/1fYZ_ROFbDsHSjQvgSXHGQdRHB8DmzYda?usp=sharing) (I did what I could to integrate this with some Google Drive API but it's just too much) and put it in the `artifacts` directory (or however you name it), so it looks like this:

 ```
 artifacts/